List of Letterkenny characters: Wayne

 Wayne is almost always seen in a tucked-in flannel shirt, jeans, and boots, always without a belt.
 He occasionally wears a turtleneck during the winter months, a clothing choice his companions consider questionable.
 He is usually seen with his arms crossed and eyes squinted, even when relaxing.

 Daryl

 Daryl (Nathan Dales), often referred to as Dary, is a dairy farmer who has been best friends with Wayne since childhood.
 He is relatively taciturn, speaks in a monotone, and mispronounces words like "basket."
-Dary is almost constantly in his barn clothes, and has trouble communicating with women, leading to most romantic prospects fizzling out.
+Dary is almost constantly in his barn clothes (Though his casual wear consists of checkered shirts, jeans, and cowboy boots), and has trouble communicating with women, leading to most romantic prospects fizzling out.
 He is often the butt of his friends' jokes.
 Nevertheless, he is shown to be quick-witted and intellectually curious, with a large vocabulary he can hurl at verbal opponents.

 Katy

 Katy (Michelle Mylett) is sister to Wayne.
 She is confident and well-respected in Letterkenny, although in early episodes she expresses disdain for Dan and especially Daryl.
 She likes to wear provocative clothing, explaining that covering up is "not my forte."
 Katy is bisexual and has had many partners throughout the series, including Reilly and Jonesy, and has shown interest in Bonnie McMurray and Mrs. McMurray.

 Season 8 sees Katy falling for Dierks, a good-looking but enigmatic American.
 He accepts her proposal to remain exclusive, but is caught cheating in the season finale.
 In season 9, a broken-hearted Katy decides to go "scorched earth," dating as many people as possible, before coming to the conclusion that no one in Letterkenny is dateable.